 The following treatments will be available:

-The Rutherford Cancer Centre, Northumberland, will be the second centre to be opened by Proton Partners International in the UK and will be located in Bomursund.
+The Rutherford Cancer Centre, North East, will be the second centre to be opened by Proton Partners International in the UK and will be located in Bomursund.
 The purpose-built centre will treat patients primarily from the north of England and Scotland.

 Located near Reading, the third centre to be opened by Proton Partners International will be located at the heart of one of the most exciting health and life sciences projects in Europe.
 The Thames Valley Science Park is part of The University of Reading’s project providing 800,000 sq ft of laboratory and office space.